Identification and adaptive control of a high-contrast focal plane wavefront correction system: Overview of high-contrast focal plane wavefront correction

-Recent work by Zhou et al. abandoned a physics-based approach for determining the Jacobian matrix in favor of directly identifying the Jacobian matrix by perturbing the DM shapes and observing the resulting camera images\cite{zhou2016closing}.
+Recent work by Zhou et al. started exploring system identification methods for determining the Jacobian matrix in favor of directly identifying the Jacobian matrix by perturbing the DM shapes and observing the resulting camera images\cite{zhou2016closing}.
 The physical interpretation of a Jacobian matrix column is the influence of a DM actuator with unit voltage command on the focal plane electric field.
 Therefore, by definition, the Jacobian matrix can be derived by commanding each actuator and estimating the focal plane electric field changes.
 The least-squared, batch process estimator (BPE) was employed in that work for the electric field estimation.
 However, since BPE requires a large amount of data and is relatively noisy, the identification procedure was time consuming and the resulting identified model was too noisy to be used in the wavefront correction.
 In addition, the identified model using BPE was also limited by the initial knowledge of the Jacobian matrix.
 Therefore, up to now, this work has only been used for qualitatively understanding the sources of the model errors, instead of quantitatively correcting the Jacobian matrix errors.
-In the remainder of this paper we present an alternative approach to modeling the system and implementing a quantitatively useful system identification.